Why Letting Go Of Stuff That Does Not Serve You Well Makes Life Better

 Don’t you hate that?
 (Hoping you are not that person).

-More importantly, there are items you rarely use that take up time and space in your life.
+More importantly, some items you rarely use take up time and space.
 This stuff sometimes takes the form of commitments we have made.

-When this stuff does not add value to your life it is ok to cut it.
-Why do we hold on to stuff like those useless timeshare nightmares for so long?
+When this stuff does not add value to your life, it is okay to cut it.
+Why do we hold on to useless timeshare nightmares for so long?

-We hesitate to cut obvious burdens in our life because we believe they have a monetary value.
+We hesitate to cut obvious burdens because we believe they have a monetary value.

 Even when you never use those items.
-You believe they are too expensive to give away and you may be somewhat embarrassed to offer them for sale.
+If you believe they are too expensive to give away, you may be somewhat embarrassed to offer them for sale.

 Don’t sentence yourself to live a life owned by stuff for stupid reasons.
-Get rid of stuff you don’t love or add value to your life and be free.
+Get rid of things you don’t love or add value to your life, and be free.
 Letting go of stuff can be just that simple.

 Some of this stuff can find a better home where it would be loved, used, and add value to lives.
-Some young people would love and use that old car you have in the garage.
+Some young people would love to use your old car in the garage.

-You know someone would love and use the exercise equipment you hang your clothes on and bump into every day.
+You know someone would love and use the exercise equipment you hang your clothes on and bump into daily.
 Forget the monetary loss and embrace the freedom from maintaining, storing, and thinking about that stuff.

 On the other hand, selling stuff can be a better option.
 Don’t worry about what others may think.
 Letting go of stuff is the answer.

-Yeah, that timeshare was a bad decision or that rock climbing gear was never used.
+That timeshare was a bad decision, or rock climbing gear was never used.
 So what.

-Some will bring joy and others will ultimately be viewed as mistakes.
-Learn to quickly discard the stuff that does not add value to your life and you will live a life free of those unnecessary burdens.
+Some will bring joy, and others will ultimately be viewed as mistakes.
+Learn to quickly discard the stuff that does not add value to your life, and you will live free of those unnecessary burdens.
 Also, try these 10 Ways to Let Go of Your Stuff.

 This is a great post.
 So many people, including myself, trades their clear spaces for things they really don’t need.
 Making a habit to clean closets every 6 months and staying away from impulsive shopping are very important for me.
 I practice to ask myself when i plan for shopping: is this thing really necessary to buy or you can use something you’ve already have in your place?
 Is it really necessary to have or may be it’s not?
 The answers are NO in 85%. it’s also helpful for me to have a shopping list and check with it, while shopping.
 It helps me, hopefully it will help other people.
 Thank you!